abpframework/abp/docs/en/get-started/microservice.md

 ![abp-studio-microservice-web-application-home-page](images/abp-studio-microservice-web-application-home-page.png)

+> We could use `cloudcrm-local-web` as the host name since ABP Studio has added an entry to the host file for us.

 Click the *Login* link in the application UI, it will redirect you to the *Authentication Server* application, enter `admin` as username and `1q2w3E*` as password to login to the application.

 > The services run independently from each other and perform some initial data seed logic on their startups.
 So, they may fail in their first run.
 In that case, Kubernetes will re-start them.
 So, it may initially get some time to make the solution fully ready and working.